top of page

 • Your resources are limited or better spent on your actual competitive advantages.

-• Identify formats that create legal risk (dark patterns, dense paragraphs nobody reads, unclear consent flows, misleading language, etc.).
+• Identify formats that create legal risk like dense text nobody reads, dark patterns, unclear consent flows, or misleading language.

-• Transform compliance into clean, easy-to-scan formats using visual hierarchy, short paragraphs, and clear language while keeping it legally sound.
+• Transform compliance into clean, easy-to-scan formats.
+Use visual hierarchy, short paragraphs, and clear language while keeping it legally sound.

 Examples

-• Privacy notice with privacy icons, short paragraphs, and language readers understand.
+• Privacy notice with privacy icons, short paragraphs, and language users understand.

-• Training material with visual hierarchy and critical compliance points in color.
+• Training material with visual hierarchy and critical compliance points highlighted in color.

 chameleon.png